joshnuss/commerce_billing/README.md

 - **Fault tolerant**: Each worker is supervised, so guarenteed to never die.
 Network errors are caught and payment is retried.
 - **Distributed**: Run workers on different machines.
 - **Scalable**: Run multiple workers and adjust number of workers as needed.
 - **Throughput**: Takes advantage of all cores.
-If you have a 16 CPU machine, you can process 16 payments at once.
+If you have a network of 4 machines with 8 cores each (32 cores total), and each transaction takes ~2 seconds.
+You would be processing ebay levels of transactions of 1.4M/day.
 - **Hot code swap**: Update code while the system is running

 ## Card processing example